vsoch/lessons/_posts/hpc/2018-07-19-jupyter-tensorflow.md

 ## Step 4.
 On Sherlock

+This step is only necessary if you are using the jupyter sbatch script (e.g., py2-jupyter-*.sbatch) and will be using the local jupyter module.
+If you use a jupyter container through Singularity, you can skip this step!

 <br>

-Set up your jupyter notebook password, for either version for Python 2 and/or 3.
+For local jupyter usage, set up your jupyter notebook password, for either version for Python 2 and/or 3.
 I wound up loading both modules and setting the same password, because I knew I'd forget.

 ```bash